- Who is eligible to apply for a UN Trust Fund grant?

 - Why was my application not successful?
 Can I receive feedback on how to improve it?

 Due to the high volume of proposals received, only a small percentage of applicants will be successful in the UN Trust Fund application process.
 This large number of applicants also means it is not possible to offer individual feedback on specific proposals.
-For advice on components of a strong concept note, please see the question, “what makes a strong concept note?“
+For advice on components of a strong concept note, please see the previous question “what makes a strong concept note?“

 - How are unsuccessful applicants informed?